neilsteven1997/cybersecurity/phishing-merry-christmas-tryhackme-advent-of-cyber-day-2-2025-12-05.md

 ## Anti-Phishing Defense Checklists
 A. S.T.O.P.
 (The Suspicion Checklist)
 Ask these questions about any message before acting:
--Suspicious?
+- Suspicious?
 (Is the sender/timing unusual?)
--Telling me to click something?
+- Telling me to click something?
 (Links are high risk.)
--Offering me an amazing deal?
+- Offering me an amazing deal?
 (A psychological trigger.)
--Pushing me to do something now?
+- Pushing me to do something now?
 (A clear sign of pressure/urgency.)

 ---
 ## B. S.T.O.P.
 (The Action Plan for Verification)
 Follow these steps for proactive defense:
--Slow down.
+- Slow down.
 (Counter the attacker's use of urgency.)
--Type the address yourself.
+- Type the address yourself.
 (Never use the provided link; navigate independently.)
--Open nothing unexpected.
+- Open nothing unexpected.
 (Verify context/sender first.)
--Prove the sender.
+- Prove the sender.
 (Check the full source address/number, not just the display name.)

 ---
 ## Practical Relevance
--Penetration Testing: Authorized phishing simulations are used by Red Teams to quantify the success of security training.
+- Penetration Testing: Authorized phishing simulations are used by Red Teams to quantify the success of security training.
--Result Interpretation: A low click-through rate (CTR) validates that the training has succeeded in strengthening the "human firewall."
+- Result Interpretation: A low click-through rate (CTR) validates that the training has succeeded in strengthening the "human firewall."

 ---